Video Tutorial: Importing automated transcripts

 For more information see: Add a multimedia file to your project.

-Load the recording, open the drop-down menu for Transcripts in the toolbar, and select Import Transcript.
+Load the multimedia document, select the Tools tab in the toolbar, and from there Import Transcript.

 Select the VVT or SRT file and click Open.

 The transcript will be imported into the project and loaded next to the multimedia file.
 Further, you see a new entry in the Project Explorer under the Multimedia Transcripts branch.
 Below you see a video interview recorded in MS Teams with the auto generated transcript in VTT format.
 The transcription will not be perfect, however it serves as a good starting point.
 Editing the transcript will take less time than starting from scratch.
 Furthermore, reading and correcting the transcript allows you to familiarize yourself with the data.